amzn/smoke-framework-application-generate/README.md

 You will point this code generator to this directory to output the generated code.

-## Step 3: Create a model describing your service using Swagger 2.0
+## Step 3: Create a model describing your service using Open API 3.0 or Swagger 2.0

-Follow the [Swagger specification](https://swagger.io/docs/specification/2-0/basic-structure/) to create an API specification for your service.
+Follow the [Open API spec](https://swagger.io/specification/) or [Swagger spec](https://swagger.io/specification/v2/) to create an API specification for your service.
 Place this file in the directory you have created.
-The following steps assume you have called this file `Swagger.yaml` but it can be called anything you require.
+The following steps assume you have called this file `OpenAPI30.yaml` but it can be called anything you require.

 ## Step 4: Create a configuration file for the code generator